mindkin/hourfleet/docs/featurecustomization.md

 - Any such work will be covered by an exchange of emails that form the basis of the work we undertake for you.

 - We will provide an estimate of the cost to implement your customization.
-This is calculated based on our standard hourly rate, and it reprtesents our best estimate based on the information available to us.
-The actual fee may vary, and we commit to work with you to minimize any overruns.
+This is calculated based on our standard hourly rate, and it reprtesents our best estimate based on the information available to us at the time.
+The actual fee may vary.
+We commit to work with you to minimize any overruns.

-- Once the work has been implemented a monthly surcharge equavalent to 1.75% of the customization fee will be added to your monthly subscription
+- Once the work has been implemented a monthly surcharge equavalent to 1.75% of the customization fee will be added to your monthly subscription.
+This reflects the truth that all software product creates ongoing cost for the owner.

+- All intellectual property rights pertaining to the customization(s) are vested in Mindkin Ltd, the owners of Hourfleet